 If anything, I think that they could possibly the amount of space dedicated to both and possibly eke out more space for another swimming pool (maybe even a tennis court).
 Don’t get me wrong, I’m all for lovely welcoming arrival areas, but as nit-picky as this may sound – it seems overly extravagant in this case.

-Last but not least, there are 597 carpark lots (inclusive of 5 handicapped ones) which is a 1:1 ratio.
+Last but not least, there are 597 car park lots (including 5 for people with disabilities) which is a 1:1 ratio.
 Especially if you account for its 3 – 5 minute walk to the upcoming Tanjong Katong MRT station on the Thomson East Coast line, it is a very decent number.
-Also with slightly more than half of the units here dedicated to smaller ones, the likelihood of these being tenanted and not owning a car is high – so bigger units that have more than one car should not pose as much of an issue.
+Also, with slightly more than half of the units here dedicated to smaller ones, the likelihood of these being tenanted and not owning a car is high – so bigger units that have more than one car should not pose as much of an issue.

 New Launch ReviewsNYON Condo Review: Peranakan-Inspired Boutique Condo